 Title IX Non-Discrimination Policy

 Methodist University does not discriminate on the basis of sex and is prohibited from doing so by Title IX.
-Sexual discrimination includes sexual harassment, sexual misconduct, and sexual violence (see section 220.127.116.11.
-Sexual Harassment and Discrimination Defined in the Full Non-Discrimination and Title IX Statement below).
+Title IX violations include discrimination on the basis of sex or gender and include sexual harassment, sexual exploitation, non-consensual sexual acts, sexual violence, and sexual misconduct (see section “1.4 Definitions“ in the full Title IX Policies and Procedures).

 Questions regarding nondiscrimination policies at Methodist or the application thereof may be addressed to:

 Debra Yeatts, Director of Human Resources and Title IX Coordinator

 The Department of Education’s Office of Civil Rights (OCR) ensures institutions receiving federal funding comply with Title IX regulations.
 Additional inquiries regarding Methodist University’s application of Title IX may be referred to: